Table of Contents

 OHS may be acute or chronic; there are a number of mechanisms that affect the development of both conditions.
-First of all, the main triggers of OHS are the disturbance of the central ventilator drive and an increased body weight.
+First of all, the main triggers of OHS are the disturbance of the central ventilator drive and increased body weight.

 OHS encompasses obesity itself accompanied by disordered breathing during sleep, BMI > 30kg/m2, and hypercapnia PaCO2 > 45 mm Hg.
 The majority of patients with OHS (90%) suffer from obstructive sleep apnea (OSA) respectively.

 Etiology of Obesity Hypoventilation Syndrome

 Owing to the increased energy needed for breathing, a weakening of the inspiratory muscles occurs accompanied by low resting tidal volumes in patients with OHS, leading to respiratory and cardiovascular disorders.

 Carbon dioxide retention may be stipulated by the scarcity of leptin or its resistance in the case of OHS patients.

 Nevertheless, the central respiratory control disorder remains the most contributing factor in the development of OHS, as overweight individuals that hyperventilate tend to have abnormal body reaction to hypoxia and are less responsive to CO2 rebreathing.

 Presentation of Obesity Hypoventilation Syndrome

 OHS is usually a secondary syndrome for the main condition, of which the flow is characterized by the stage of hypoventilation and hypercapnia as well as the body’s ability to recover from respiratory acidosis.

 Pulmonary hypertension and chronic right-sided heart failure (cor pulmonale) are some of the major complications of OHS in obese patients, further aggravated by peripheral edema, leading to the emergence of swellings in the limbs.
 Also, there can be the presence of cyanosis-bluish color on the lips, fingers, toes, or skin.

 Physical examinations are not clinically articulate, are non-specific, and are characterized by comorbidities:

-During thoracic examination, patients who are at different stages of OHS have diffuse wheezing, hyperinflation, a specific appearance of the chest, “barrel chest”, percussion produces hyperresonance; there is prolonged expiration and breath sounds are diffusely decreased.
+During the thoracic examination, patients who are at different stages of OHS have diffuse wheezing, hyperinflation, a specific appearance of the chest, “barrel chest”, percussion produces hyperresonance; there is prolonged expiration and breath sounds are diffusely decreased.

 Also, there are coarse crackles during inspiration, followed by wheezes during expiration.
-In addition to thoracic examination, there may be clubbing and cyanosis indicating the rate of hypoxia.
+In addition to the thoracic examination, there may be clubbing and cyanosis indicating the rate of hypoxia.

 - Second heart sound has a characteristic split and pronounced pulmonary component (P2)